 SNAP-Ed Nutrition Education

-Nutrition education is critical in reducing the high risk of obesity and chronic disease in low-income populations in Hawaii.
-SNAP-Ed (Supplemental Nutrition Assistance Program – Education) is a nutrition education program funded by the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) to promote healthy eating and healthy lifestyles among low-income populations.
-The SNAP-Ed Program is focused on providing nutrition education support for SNAP-eligible Hawaii residents.
+SNAP-Ed (Supplemental Nutrition Assistance Program – Education) is a program funded by the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) to promote healthy eating and healthy lifestyles among low-income populations.
 SNAP was formerly called the Food Stamp Program.